axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   </tr>
   <tr>
    <th>Mediating Conflict</th>
    <td>Can be done by triads.
-Also, training on the effect of language, which is a reflections of ideology and habits.</td>
+Also, training on the effect of language, which is a reflection of ideology and habits.</td>
   </tr>
   <tr>
    <td class="_spacer">&nbsp;</td>